 Bridgeport and Stamford Offices

-The Spring Internship Program is also open to all high school- and college-level students.
-The application deadline is November 30, 2018.
-The program will start around January and will run until May.
+The Summer Internship Program is open to all high school- and college-level students.
+The application deadline is April 14, 2019.
+Interns will start around mid-June and complete their terms around mid-August.
+Applicants with full-time availability are preferred.

 Please email your application to HimesDOInternships@mail.house.gov.